saadBr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword:this script Display the number of lines that contain the pattern “bin” in the file /etc/passwd.
 16-whatsnext : this script Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
-17-hidethisword:this script Display all the lines in the file /etc/passwd that do not contain the pattern “bin” /etc/passwd
+17-hidethisword:this script Display all the lines in the file /etc/passwd that do not contain the pattern “bin” /etc/passwd 18-letteronly:this script Display all lines of the file /etc/ssh/sshd_config starting with a letter.